Doubling property for biLipschitz homogeneous geodesic surfaces: The surrounding function

-Note that if the set of such loops is non empty, then there exists a minimum by Ascoli-Arzel\`a theorem.
-We will refer to a loop $\gamma$ which realizes the minimum as a {\em smallest} or {\em shortest} loop which surrounds $B(p,r)$.
+Note that, since $X$ is locally compact, if the set of such loops is non-empty, then there exists a minimum by Ascoli-Arzel\`a Theorem.
+We will refer to a loop $\gamma$ that realizes the minimum as a {\em smallest} or {\em shortest} loop that surrounds $B(p,r_1)$.